MultiSafepay/docs/content/api/orders/refund-order.md

 ----------------
 `amount` | integer | required

-The amount (in cents) to be refunded.
+The amount to be refunded in the currency's smallest unit:

+- Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
+- Zero-decimal currencies: Value for ¥10 = 10

 **Note:** A 0 amount triggers a full refund.
 Use when the current balance of the transaction is unknown.